 For building static content pages optimized for mobile devices, you may wish to explore the open-source Accelerated Mobile Pages (AMP) Project, including AMP HTML, the AMP JS library, and the Google AMP Cache, for caching and delivering AMP pages.
 AMP will speed up your mobile site, which is especially helpful for converting shoppers into buyers and improving omnichannel retail operations.

-For more tips on how to make your site fast and reliable this holiday season, no matter how many customers you get, download our updated ebook, The Most Trafficked Time of the Year.
+For more tips on how to make your site fast and reliable this holiday season, no matter how many customers you get, download our updated ebook, 5 Ways to Prepare Your Website for High Traffic.